 The Santiago Bernabéu stadium is divided in four zones:

 These four areas are divided in turn into six levels: tiered from the bottom (closest to the pitch), grandstand and tiers, three sides and four ends, the fourth tier being the highest sector of the stadium.

 These tips will help you select your seats.

-The four areas of the stadium (Preferencia, East, North and South stands) are identified by different colours (blue, purple, green and red respectively), represented by coloured bands at the top of the signs.
+The four areas of the stadium (Preferencia, East, North and South stands) are identified by different colors (blue, purple, green and red respectively), represented by colored bands at the top of the signs.
 There are several directories through the four towers of the Santiago Bernabéu stadium that schematically inform the location of each area.

 Have a closer look at your ticket so you can get to your seat easily once you enter the stadium.

-Your Real Madrid tickets includes the following information:
+Your Real Madrid tickets include the following information:

 Puerta (Gate): Gate to get inside the stadium, sectors and seats.